Xiaomi Mi Mix 3: Release date, price, specs, four cameras, 5G

 The Mi Mix 3 also comes in a 5G version touted by Xiaomi as the world's first such commercially available phone, though it's not expected to launch till the first quarter of next year.
-This might disappoint fans who were excited by a leak showing 5G support on the phone last month, but the delay won't matter too much because even if 5G capabilities are available on it now, buyers won't be able to use it until network buildouts are completed.
+This might disappoint fans who were excited by a leak showing 5G support on the phone last month, but the delay won't matter too much -- even if 5G capabilities were available on it now, you won't be able to use it until network buildouts are completed.
 This is true even in Xiaomi's home country, even though China is at the forefront of 5G development.

 You'll be able to customize the sound the phone makes when you slide the display, but I suspect it will still become annoying eventually.
 You can see what I mean here:

 The Mi Mix 3 features powerful cameras on its front and back.
-On the back are 12-megapixel dual rear cameras -- wide-angle and telephoto -- with f/1.8 and f/2.4 apertures respectively that can support slow-motion videos at 960 fps.
-For selfie lovers, Mi Mix 3 sports a 24MP primary camera backed up by a secondary 2MP camera.
+On the back are 12-megapixel dual rear cameras -- wide-angle and telephoto -- with f1.8 and f2.4 apertures respectively that can support slow-motion videos at 960 fps.
+For selfie lovers, Mi Mix 3 sports a 24-megapixel primary camera backed up by a secondary 2-megapixel camera.
 These can be found on the retractable module along with a soft light.

 The cameras also come with AI-powered features, including AI beautify, AI portrait mode and AI studio lighting on both the front and back.
 The rear cameras also have AI scene detection and AI background music, which adds audio to your videos automatically.
 Xiaomi also said that an AI face unlock feature will be added in future updates, but this feature will be limited to selected markets.

 The Mi Mix 3 will come in three versions.
-You can get 6GB RAM and 128GB onboard storage, 8GB RAM and 128GB onboard storage or the top-end model with 8GB RAM and 256GB onboard storage.
-It will be available in three colours: Onyx black, jade green and sapphire blue.
+You can get 6GB or 8GB RAM and 128GB onboard storage, or the top-end model with 8GB RAM and 256GB storage.
+It will be available in three colors: onyx black, jade green and sapphire blue.

 The 10GB RAM variant (with 256GB onboard storage) is unveiled as a Forbidden City special edition available in a different hue of blue, featuring a Chinese mythical beast in gold called Xie Zhi.

 Xiaomi's Mi Mix phones are traditionally its most expensive and configurations with more storage typically cost more.
 The Mi Mix 3 is priced like the Mi Mix 2S was when it launched.
-The base model will start at 3,299 Chinese yuan (about $475, £370 or AU$675) and the top-end model will be 3,999 yuan (about $575, £445 or AU$815).
-Global availability of the phone has not been disclosed but it will go on sale first in China on 1 Nov.
+The base model will start at 3,299 yuan (about $475, £370 or AU$675) and the top-end model will be 3,999 yuan.
+Global availability of the phone has not been disclosed but it will go on sale first in China on Nov.
+1.

-The Forbidden City special edition comes with a heftier price tag and will retail at 4,999 yuan (about $720, £555 or AU$1,020) when it goes on sale at the end of next month.
+The Forbidden City special edition comes with a heftier price tag and will retail at 4,999 yuan when it goes on sale at the end of next month.

 Quick specs